EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 # EDHOC Authenticated with Asymmetric Keys {#asym}

-## Overview
+## Overview {#asym-overview}

 EDHOC supports authentication with raw public keys (RPK) and certificates (Cert) with the requirements that:

-* Party U's SHALL be able to uniquely identify Party V's public key using ID_V.
+* Party U's SHALL be able to identify Party V's public key using ID_V.

-* Party V's SHALL be able to uniquely identify Party U's public key using ID_U.
+* Party V's SHALL be able to identify Party U's public key using ID_U.

 ID_U and ID_V either enable the other party to retrieve the public key (kid, x5t, x5u) or they contain the public key (x5c), see {{I-D.schaad-cose-x509}}.
 Party U and party V MAY use different type of credentials, e.g. one uses RPK and the other Cert.
 Party U and party V MAY use different signature algorithms.